 Zee over at Work To Not Work published a blog post recently that talked about a topic that is so common, yet, I somehow never gave it much thought in the past.
 Imagine yourself at a dinner party for your significant other.
 You probably know very few people there.
-In an effort to make small talk, someone asks you a very simple, yet profoundly loaded, question: What do you do?
+In an effort to make small talk, someone asks you a very simple, yet loaded, question: What do you do?

 How do you answer that question?